chieffoley/public/_posts/2025-08-18-switzerland-day-2.md

 ![3](/images/2025-08-18-switzerland-day-2/3.jpg)
 _&nbsp; The cog railway_

 We arrived in Wengen right about noon time and could hear the church bells ringing.
-We dropped our luggage off at the real estate office while we waited for check-in time, and grabbed some lunch.
+We dropped our luggage off at the Air-BnB local office while we waited for check-in time, and grabbed some lunch.
 We were in awe of the spectacular views, the mountains, the classic Swiss buildings . . . all of it.

 Before we got lunch, Chris decided to do some exploring and walked right past this sign going to the condemned building on the other side.
 I don't know what any of that means, but I'm pretty sure you're not supposed go past this, lol.

 <a href='javascript:void(0);' name='pic-24'></a>
 ![24](/images/2025-08-18-switzerland-day-2/24.jpg)
 _&nbsp; <a href='{% link photo_info/pi-2025-08-18-24.md %}'><i class='fa fa-info-circle' style='font-size: 0.73em;'></i></a>_

 After lunch it was time to check in.
 Of course we had a little trouble finding our place, as it is not on a road.
-After going under the train tracks underpass, you have to take right down a large set of irregular stairs down the hillside.
+After going under the train tracks underpass, you have to take a right down a large set of irregular stairs down the hillside.
 I don't have a good picture of the stairs, but here is the start of them:

 <a href='javascript:void(0);' name='pic-4'></a>
 ![4](/images/2025-08-18-switzerland-day-2/4.jpg)